 BP p.l.c.
-(BP) Upgraded Issued by Wall Street Gurus
+(BP) upgraded Issued by Wall Street Gurus

 BP p.l.c.
-(NYSE:BP) went down by -0.38% from its latest closing price compared to the recent 1-year high of $28.49.
-The company’s stock price has collected -1.38% of loss in the last five trading sessions.
-Press Release reported on 07/22/21 that CrossAmerica Partners LP Maintains Quarterly Distribution
+(NYSE:BP) went down by -1.83% from its latest closing price compared to the recent 1-year high of $28.49.
+The company’s stock price has collected 2.72% of gains in the last five trading sessions.
+Press Release reported on 07/27/21 that Dover Fueling Solutions Announces Reseller Agreement with Techniche

 Is It Worth Investing in BP p.l.c.
 (NYSE :BP) Right Now?